August 1, 2022

-If you’re a freelance writer who’s looking to build up their content marketing clientele because you heard they tend to be higher-paying gigs—yes, content marketing clients are a big part of my six-figure freelance business–you might be wondering where to start looking for them.
+If you’re a freelance writer who’s looking to build up their content marketing client list because you heard they tend to be higher-paying gigs—yes, content marketing clients are a big part of my six-figure freelance business—you might be wondering where to start looking for them.
 It’s one of the best ways to find freelance writing jobs for beginners, too.

 Try this fun, 15-minute content marketing exercise that shows you the brands you interact with on a daily basis.
 You’ll realize that potential, high-paying clients are right under your nose, or in your drawers and on your shelves!
-Do this freelance exercise to find higher-paying clients a few times a week at different times of day to discover the potential clients’ whose brands you’re already a fan of.
+Do this freelance writing exercise to find higher-paying clients a few times a week at different times of day to discover the potential clients’ whose brands you’re already a fan of.
 Content marketing writing is one of the top types of freelance writing you should know to earn a higher freelance rate in less time.

 (Just getting started?
 Get my e-book designed for freelance writers who want to make great money in less time.)

-Here are starting points for potential content marketing clients based on products I’’m using and niches I can look into.
-You might be surprised by how many of these companies have blogs, content marketing strategies, and content needs.
+Here are starting points for potential content marketing clients for freelancers based on products I’’m using and freelance writing niches I can look into.
+You might be surprised by how many of these companies have blogs, content marketing strategies, newsletters, social media content and content needs.
 (Learn more about the types of freelance writers brands want to hire.)

-This is an example of my morning interacting with brands (linking to their blogs where applicable) for this content marketing idea-generating exercise:
+This is an example of my morning as a freelancer interacting with brands (linking to their blogs where applicable) for this content marketing clients idea-generating exercise for freelancers:

 My iPhone alarm goes off, or, I could use an app like Pzizz or Rise to wake me up.
 I use the bathroom and then let the dog out of his crate so he can run around the backyard.
 I could research products in my bathroom (Kohler) or my dog’s bed (from PetSmart).
 I put his collar on before letting him into the backyard while I make coffee (Cuisinart, and Coscto coffee—(yes they have a print magazine, Costco Connection).
 I might make eggs (Eggland’s Best) with cheese (Cabot) and pour half-and-half in my coffee (Land O’Lakes).
 I might pair it with a Trader Joe’s British muffin or have a portion of fruit, like grapes (Independent Grape Council).
 I let the dog back in, pour food in his bowl (Kirkland brand from Costco but there are tons of dog food company blogs…it’s a huge market).
 I listen to NPR’s Upfirst while making breakfast and later skim new headlines.
 As I make my way to the shower after breakfast, I often use Oil of Olay body wash, Pantene shampoo and conditioner or another hair product.
 I dry my hair with a Conair hairdryer, brush my teeth with Sensodyne toothpaste and use Listerine mouthwash.
 I might log my breakfast into MyFitnessPal, or use an app like Headspace to do a meditation.
 Looking broader, I have a doctor’s appointment (look into my health insurance company’s blog and other health insurance companies and hospitals), my dog has an upcoming vaccine appointment I received an email about (look into pet health insurance companies), and while scrolling my email I noticed marketing emails from Bed Bath & Beyond, GrubHub, PartyCity, Williams Sonoma and Cabela’s.

 See where I’m going with this content marketing client exercise for freelancers?
 Try it and jot down all of the brands you use and interact with on a daily basis to start there looking to see if they have blogs and content initiatives.
 Then, start looking for names of content marketing managers or content directors using these tips and jotting those down in a document as well.

 Use an app like Google Sheets–one of the best apps for writers–when you track your outreach and note what happened during follow-up emails.
-Looking for new content marketing clients with this freelance marketing exercise helped me earn over $10,000 in three months this summer.
+Looking for new content marketing clients with this freelance marketing exercise helped me earn over $10,000 in three months one summer.